coffiarts/FoundryVTT-crunch-my-party/README.md

 [TODO]

 ## Known restrictions
-- Does NOT work with token names that contain commas (as the comma is used as delimiter for token names when storing your selection in the user preferences).
+- Does currently NOT work with token names that contain commas (as the comma is used as delimiter for token names when storing your selection in the user preferences).
 If many people rely on commas in names, I'll consider making the delimiter configurable (see "Upcoming features")
+- Always wait for any crunch/explode actions to finish, before selecting and/or moving any other tokens in the scene.
+If you do so, it's probably not a big issue, but it could lead to unexpected interference among token's movement and position.
 - The "EXPLODE" animation of large groups appears somewhat slow.
 That is known and by design.
 I had to build in a 200 msec timeout between every two tokens, to improve stability (no better solution found yet).

 ## Changelog